brunorijsman/yang-tutorial/ncclient.md

 ## Start the clixon NETCONF server

 The MG-Soft NETCONF browser is a NETCONF client, so we need a NETCONF server to be running.
-In this chapter we will use clixon as the NETCONF server.
+We will use clixon as the NETCONF server.
 Refer to the [clixon chapter in this tutorial](clixon.md) for instructions on how install clixon, how to build clixon, how the start the clixon backend daemon, and how to configure SSH to start the clixon NETCONF server.

-You can manually start an SSH session to the clixon NETCONF server to make sure it is running
-properly:
+As a quick sanity check to make sure the NETCONF server is running properly, manually start an SSH session.
+You should see a NETCONF `hello` message from the server:

 <pre>
 $ <b>ssh localhost -s netconf</b>